AKSW/shaclEditor/README.md

 ### First way(Non safe, but fast and simple):
 Execute this comand in your bash.
-- This commmand will automatically (1) Clone the repository, (2) Giving administrative permissions to the shaclEditor directory, (3) Prune all existing docker instances, (3) Initialize the QUIT store:
+- This commmand will automatically (1) Clone the repository, (2) Giving administrative permissions to the VocEditor directory, (3) Prune all existing docker instances, (3) Initialize the QUIT store:
 ```
 bash <(curl -s https://raw.githubusercontent.com/firmao/shaclEditor/master/InstallShaclEditor.sh)
 ```
-after all, inside shaclEditor directory, open the index.html in your web-browser.
+after all, inside VocEditor directory, open the index.html in your web-browser.

 ### Second way (step by step and safe)
 Clone the repository: